ninjablocks/developer-docs/source/deviceconnectorguides/push-deviceconnector-to-sphere.rst

-Push Device Connector To Sphere
+Push Device Driver To Sphere
 ================================

 1. Create a new directory in /data/sphere/user-autostart/drivers/ for your driver